It may carry out any business that is permitted in Malaysia in, from or through Labuan, including trading and investment activity.

 The LCA requires a Labuan company to employ the services of a trust company to act as its incorporation agent.
 The services offered by a trust company include, but are not limited to, the following:

-A Labuan trading company may apply to Labuan FSA to establish marketing offices in Kuala Lumpur or Iskandar Malaysia to carry out its marketing activities without losing its Labuan business activity status.
+A Labuan trading company may apply to Labuan FSA to establish marketing offices outside of Labuan Island and within Malaysia, to carry out its marketing activities without losing its Labuan business activity status.

 A Labuan holding company may apply to Labuan FSA to co-locate its operational and management office in Kuala Lumpur, provided it makes an irrevocable election to be taxed under ITA instead of LBATA.